-- Placement-only option: If you only need program placement, program fee is set at $700 USD/ placement for all durations.
+- Placement-only option: If you only need program placement, the program fee is set at US$700/ placement for all durations.

-- 4-6 weeks option are only open for medical and education internships.
-For other majors, most host organizations prefer minimum 8 weeks and availability of 4-6 week options are not guaranteed.
+- 4-6 week options are only open for medical and education internships.
+For other majors, most host organizations prefer a minimum of 8 weeks and availability of 4-6 week options is not guaranteed.

-- Medical internship entails an extra fee of $100 – 300 USD per month depending on host hospitals.
-This will be sent directly to the hosts to cover training fee, administration and training tools.
+- Medical internship entails an extra fee of US$100 – US$300 per month depending on host hospitals.
+This will be sent directly to the hosts to cover the training fee, administration and training tools.